pguyot/arm-runner-action/README.md

 #### `rootpartition`

 Index (starting with 1) of the root partition.
 Default is 2, which is suitable for Raspberry Pi.
 NVIDIA Jetson images require 1.
+This is the partition that is resized with `image_additional_mb` option.

 #### `bootpartition`